Canada: Police struggle to clear COVID protests | DW | 13.02.2022

 The majority of Canadians have supported the country's relatively strict pandemic measures, which are seen as having played a big role in keeping the COVID-19 death rate down to a third that of the neighboring US.

-Protests were also seen on the other side of the country, with demonstrators disrupting another border crossing between Surrey in British Columbia and Blaine in the US state of Washington.
+Demonstrations were also seen on the other side of the country, with protesters disrupting another border crossing between Surrey in British Columbia and Blaine in the US state of Washington.
 Border crossings in Alberta and in Manitoba were also affected.

 The protests in Canada, which police say have been partly funded by US supporters, have inspired similar actions in a number of other countries,including France, the Netherlands, Australia and New Zealand.
 The US Department of Homeland Security has also warned that truck convoys may be being planned in the United States.